The ever-changing nature of contemporary dental practice means no two days are ever the same.

-As the report identified clinical vulnerability in addition to concerns about the consent process we shared our concerns with Dr P. With the potential for criticism of Dr P should the matter progress either to a claim or to the Dental Council, Dental Protection agreed to reimburse the fees attached to the remedial treatment which, together with a refund of the fees for the aligner treatment, resolved the matter and avoided unnecessary and potentially damaging escalation.
+As the report identified clinical vulnerability in addition to concerns about the consent process, we shared our concerns with Dr P. With the potential for criticism of Dr P should the matter progress either to a claim or to investigation by the HPCSA, Dental Protection agreed to reimburse the fees attached to the remedial treatment which, together with a refund of the fees for the aligner treatment, resolved the matter and avoided unnecessary and potentially damaging escalation.

 Dr H provided an immediate full denture to Mrs C. Despite warning Mrs C that it was likely that it would need relining as bony remodelling occurred, Mrs C attended the practice two months after the fit complaining that her new upper denture would not stay up when she ate.
 Although earlier than intended, Dr H provided a reline for which he made a charge.
-The patient objected strongly to this charge and reported the matter to the Consumer Council.
+The patient objected strongly to this charge and reported her concerns to the SADA Mediator.

-Dental Protection reviewed the records of Mrs C’s care.
+At the suggestion of the Mediator, Dental Protection reviewed the records of Mrs C’s care.
 Whilst they were generally good, Dr H accepted that they did not reflect the warnings he had made at the outset with regard to bone resorption, relines and further fees.
-With Dr H’s agreement, we instructed our panel lawyers to write a letter, in Cantonese, to the patient and her family, apologising for the misunderstanding and providing a refund of the reline costs.
+With Dr H’s agreement, we provided a letter for Dr H to send to the patient via the Mediator, apologising for the misunderstanding and providing a refund of the reline costs.
 The family took the matter no further.
 Mrs C returned to Dr H for a definitive denture, which she paid full price for, because both the immediate denture and the reline had had such a good fit.
 Whilst Dr H was rather surprised to see Mrs C again, it was clear she trusted his clinical skills and knowledge, and they continue to have a good professional relationship.